 - 1. Requests for long-term assignment should be included in the agency's biennial budget request.
-This will allow the Fleet Services Division a chance to review the available inventory and make adjustments as needed to provide for the request. - 2.
+This will allow the Fleet Services Division a chance to review the available inventory and adjust as needed to provide for the request. - 2.
 Submit a Fleet Services Vehicle Request form (MP-5) to the Carson City Fleet Services office. - 3.
-If the request was not included in the agency's budget request, every attempt will be made to full-fill requests as inventory levels permit.
+If the request was not included in the agency's budget request, every attempt will be made to fulfill requests as inventory levels permit.

-1412 Care and Maintenance of State Vehicles
+1412 Care and Maintenance of Fleet Services Vehicles